troyerta/cmod-manual/src/ch06-00-command-ref.md

-Cmod is a collection of python scripts and classes that support structured software development technqiues, which in turn, simplifies other tasks like unit testing, TDD, and general code maintainence.
+Cmod is a collection of python scripts and classes that support structured software development techniques, which in turn, simplifies other tasks like unit testing, TDD, and general code maintenance.
 Once you try it out with a simple demo project, you'll see why this may be especially helpful for embedded systems projects using the C language.